 To qualify for the Atlantic Immigration program, you must meet one of the following educational requirements:

-- If your job offer is for an NOC 0 or A skill type or level, you must have at least a one-year Canadian post-secondary educational credential (or foreign equivalent).
+- If your job offer is for a NOC TEER 0 or 1 (previously Skill type 0 or skill level A), you must have at least a one-year Canadian post-secondary educational credential (or foreign equivalent).

-- If your job offer is for an NOC B or C skill level, you must have at least a Canadian high school diploma (or foreign equivalent).
+- If your job offer is for a NOC TEER 2, 3, or 4 (previously B or C skill level), you must have at least a Canadian high school diploma (or foreign equivalent).

 Other eligibility criteria for the Atlantic Immigration Program